Current Exhibition

 Image credits: © Simon Tutty

-Ellen Wiles is a multidisciplinary artist, writer, musician, and academic.
-A Senior Lecturer in Creative Writing at the University of Exeter, she is currently Artist-in-Residence at the Centre for Resilience in Environment, Water and Waste (CREWW), leading a two-year project, Storying Water, which seeks to engage diverse audiences imaginatively with water system resilience.
-Her growing body of environmental literary audio work has been commissioned by organisations including The National Trust, recognised with a Creative Climate Award in 2025, and broadcast on TV news.
-She is the award-winning author of several books of fiction and non-fiction, including the novel The Unexpected (Harper Collins, 2024).
-She is a judge for the Society of Author’s Somerset Maugham Prize and writes for publications including the TLS.
+• Ellen Wiles is a multidisciplinary artist, writer, musician, and academic.
+She is Senior Lecturer in Creative Writing at the University of Exeter and currently Artist-in-Residence at the Centre for Resilience in Environment, Water and Waste (CREWW).
+Ellen is leading a two-year project, Storying Water about water system resilience.
+Her environmental literary audio work has been commissioned by organisations including The National Trust, recognised with a Creative Climate Award in 2025, and broadcast on TV news.
+She is an award-winning author of several books of fiction and non-fiction.
+Ellen is a judge for the Somerset Maugham Prize and writes for publications including the TLS.
 She previously worked as a barrister.

-Arun Sood is a Scottish-Indian artist, writer, musician, and academic.
+• Arun Sood is a Scottish-Indian artist, writer, musician, and academic.
 Through words, sound, moving image and collage, his works explore various intersecting themes including cultural memory, diasporic identities, colonial histories, and climate futures.
-With a particular interest in the relationship between sound, image, and text, his award-winning compositions have been described by Elizabeth Alker (BBC3) as like “fragments of memories that ebb and swirl like the tide”; while his books include the novel New Skin For The Old Ceremony: A Kirtan, which won the 2024 Kavya Prize for Fiction.
-His debut solo album Searching Erskine was a Guardian Album of The Year in 2023, and he also writes extensively as an essayist and literary critic, appearing in international publications such as The Los Angeles Review of Books and New York Times.
+With a particular interest in the relationship between sound, image, and text, his award-winning compositions have been described by Elizabeth Alker (BBC3) as like “fragments of memories that ebb and swirl like the tide”.
+His books include the novel New Skin For The Old Ceremony: A Kirtan.
+His debut solo album Searching Erskine was a Guardian Album of The Year in 2023, and he also writes extensively as an essayist and literary critic in international publications, for instance The Los Angeles Review of Books and New York Times.

 Related Articles